 Kikyo was killed multiple times.
 The first she actually died but came back.
 The second time she fell off a cliff.
 Then she fell into a valley full of caustic poison.
-At a point in the story after the end of the anime she finally died forever when she dissolved in front of everyone.
+At a point in the story, she finally died forever when she dissolved in front of everyone.

 The Ninja Scroll movie, features a Big Bad who can regenerate any part of his body — even decapitation won't stop him.
 Jubei therefore has to get creative when defeating him; He eventually does so by covering the villain's body in a thick layer of molten gold and letting the cooled statue sink — with his still-living body encased inside, presumably forever — to the bottom of the ocean.